liferay/liferay-docs/develop/tutorials/articles/04-developing-a-web-application/09-assets/01-enabling-assets-at-the-service-layer/02-handling-assets-at-the-guestbook-service-layer.markdown

     <p>Enabling Assets at the Service Layer<br>Step 2 of 3</p>
 </div>

-Before you can update the Service Layer to add the Asset Renderers, you need to update your `build.gradle` to provide the `portlet-api` and `javax.servlet-api` libraries that the asset link service needs to function.
+Before you can update the Service Layer to add the Asset Renderers, you must update your `build.gradle` to provide the `portlet-api` and `javax.servlet-api` libraries that the asset link service needs to function.

 1. Open the `build.gradle` file in your `guestbook-service` module.